rtharayil/certify-me.github.io/gen-FAQ.md

 ---
-title: "FAQ Questions &amp; Answers"
+title: "FAQ Question &amp; Answers"

 description: "We answer your frequently asked questions about CertifyMe and the easy-to-use digital credential software in the industry."